 5. Vegan Roasted Garlic And Lemon Soup

 If you prefer a dairy-free side dish for whatever reason, this rich-tasting and super creamy roasted garlic soup is the perfect choice for you.
 You can use almond flour instead of all-purpose flour, and almond or soy milk instead of regular milk.
-The following video contains all the instructions.

 6. Dinner Rolls